-In the late 70s, early 80s a small group of women living in Thurrock came together through our collective experiences.
+SERICC was formed in the late 1980's from a small group of women living in Thurrock and came together through our collective experiences.

 Meetings were held to discuss the lack of women centred, women only services available to meet our specific needs.
 In 1981, we decided to change this and began the process of finding out how to create what we wanted and needed for ourselves.
 Several women attended the London Rape Crisis training where we learnt about the experience of other feminist activists in the UK and the world.